JayJadav/smartware/README.md

 After following the Pinout this is what the breadboarded sensor will look like
 ![image](https://user-images.githubusercontent.com/43185906/49827675-e02fa100-fd57-11e8-9ca3-f8e56ec868c1.png)

 Next, to ensure the MAG3110 has been connected properly for I2C communications, the following command should be entered in to the Pi's terminal: ```sudo i2cdetect -y 1```.
 This will display a simple graphic listing each device connected to the I2C bus and it's corrisponding address.
 The address the MAG3110 uses is 0x0e.

 ![whatsapp image 2018-11-26 at 8 55 05 pm](https://user-images.githubusercontent.com/43185906/49053955-582a9280-f1c0-11e8-80eb-0f55d59a4f8a.jpeg)

+## PCB and Soldering
+The following PCB was designed and used for this project.
+The Gerber files for the PCB can be found from within this repository.[sensor.zip](https://github.com/JayJadav/smartware/files/2618036/sensor.zip) Included in these files is a save for the application **Fritzing** which was used to produce this design.
+This file can be opened and used by the same program to add any modifications to the board as the builder should see fit.
+Such as, their own name and a description.

+To construct the PCB, the prototype lab located at Humber College was used.
+However, any third party production facility may be used, as the files are universally accepted as an industry standard.
+The two images below show the PCB constructed from both the top and bottom.
+A 6 pin header has been soldered to the top of the PCB to connect to the MAG3110 and a 68 pin header has been soldered to the bottom to connect to the GPIO pins on the Pi.